kjanowski/KaleidoscopeDateConverter/readme.md

 Therefore, I am placing the code under the [GNU General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

-However, this does *not* include the *worldbuilding concepts and art assets*.
+However, this does *not* include the *worldbuilding concepts, art assets and my personal logo*.
-Specifically excluded are the scripts in the "config" folder and the images in the "img" subfolder.
+Specifically excluded are the scripts in the "config" folder, the images in the "img" subfolder and the file "theme_Kaleidoscope.css".
 You can still use them as reference for creating your own version of these files.

 # Technologies